Rollp0x/vyper-wrapper/README.md

 # Vyper Blueprint Wrapper

-A wrapper for the Vyper compiler that adds support for blueprint contracts in Foundry tests.
+A wrapper for the Vyper compiler that adds support for blueprint contracts in Foundry and hardhat tests.

 ## Overview

-This tool wraps the Vyper compiler to enable local testing of blueprint contracts in Foundry.
+This tool wraps the Vyper compiler to enable local testing of blueprint contracts in Foundry and hardhat tests.
 It automatically detects contracts marked with `@blue_print` and generates the appropriate blueprint bytecode.

 ## Features

-- Seamless integration with Foundry
+- Seamless integration with Foundry and hardhat
 - Support for blueprint contracts via `@blue_print` tag
 - Full compatibility with all original Vyper commands
 - Transparent proxy for non-blueprint operations